 The wildlife park in Eatonville will be decorated all month with spider webs and glow-in-the-dark eyes.
 Costumes are encourage (but no scary masks or face paint on adults, please.)

 Hoot ‘n’ Howl: Oct.
-15-16 & Oct.
-22-23, 5-9 p.m.
+21-22, 5-9 p.m.
 Explore the wildlife park at night for a spooky but still safe experience.
 Walk the animal paths lit with spooky lights and visit trick-or-treat stations.
-Listen for nighttime animal noises.
-Climb like a spider or swoop like a bat at the specially lighted Kids’ Trek playground.
-Do Freaky Food Science at the Kids’ Trek pavilion (6:15 and 7:15 p.m. each night).
-Learn about nocturnal animals in special keeper chats.
+Play games in the pavilion, climb like a spider, swoop like a bat and do Freaky Food Science in our Kids’ Trek play area.
+Explore our Cheney Discovery Center at night to meet creepy, crawly creatures.

 Hippos, otters, bears, penguins and other animals will be given pumpkins and fall-themed goodies to play with and snack on.
 It’s part of their care.
 Such activities are planned to help encourage natural animal behavior — and it’s entertaining for visitors, too.